-The Board of Supervisors of the University Village Community Development District will hold Multiple Public Hearings and a Regular Meeting on August 12, 2021 at 11:30 a.m., at the offices of Miromar Development Corporation, 10801 Corkscrew Road, Suite 305, Estero, Florida 33928.
+The Board of Supervisors of the University Village Community Development District will hold a Public Hearing and a Regular Meeting on August 11, 2022 at 11:30 a.m., at the offices of Miromar Development Corporation, 10801 Corkscrew Road, Suite 305, Estero, Florida 33928.
 The agenda is as follows:

 - 1. Call to Order/Roll Call - 2.
 Public Comments - 3.
-Consider Appointment of Qualified Elector to Fill Unexpired Term of Seat 4, Term Expires November 2022 (the following to be provided in a separate package) - A. Guide to Sunshine Amendment and Code of Ethics for Public Officers and Employees - B. Membership, Obligations and Responsibilities - C. Financial Disclosure Forms - I. Form 1: Statement of Financial Interests - II.
+Consider Appointment of Qualified Elector to Fill Unexpired Term of Seat 4, Term Expires November 2022 - 4.
+Administration of Oath of Office to Newly Appointed Supervisor (the following to be provided in a separate package) - A. Guide to Sunshine Amendment and Code of Ethics for Public Officers and Employees - B. Membership, Obligations and Responsibilities - C. Financial Disclosure Forms - I. Form 1: Statement of Financial Interests - II.
 Form 1X: Amendment to Form 1, Statement of Financial Interests - III.
-Form 1F: Final Statement of Financial Interests - D. Form 8B Memorandum of Voting Conflict - 4.
-Consideration of Resolution 2021-05, Designating Certain Officers of the District, and Providing for an Effective Date - 5.
-Presentation of Audited Financial Report for Fiscal Year Ended September 30, 2020; Prepared by McDirmit Davis - 6.
-Consideration of Resolution 2021-06, Hereby Accepting the Audited Financial Report for the Fiscal Year Ended September 30, 2020
+Form 1F: Final Statement of Financial Interests - D. Form 8B Memorandum of Voting Conflict - 5.
+Acceptance of Resignation of Timothy Byal, SEAT 2 (Term Expires November 2022) - 6.
+Consider Appointment to Fill Unexpired Term of Seat 2 - Administration of Oath of Office to Newly Appointed Supervisor - 7.
+Consideration of Resolution 2022-01, Designating Certain Officers of the District, and Providing for an Effective Date